anhdn/tracking-service/README.md

 [`./src/tracking.ts`](./src/tracking.ts) is the basic funtion built to run isolated.
 This function will receive tracking data events from inventory services.

+#### 3. Database

+This repo I use Cloud DBaaS MongoDB Atlas Database.
+Config can be load from .env.
+Or we can use mongo local by replacing connectionURL.

 ### Development live-reloading functions

 To run the tracking function: